Irish republicanism

-Irish republicanism (poblachtánachas Éireannach) is the political movement for an Irish republic, void of any British rule.
-Throughout its centuries of existence, it has encompassed various tactics and identities, simultaneously elective and militant and has been both widely supported and iconoclastic.
+Irish republicanism (poblachtánachas Éireannach) is the political movement which advocates the establishment of an Irish republic, void of any British rule.
+Throughout its centuries of existence, it has encompassed various tactics and identities, simultaneously elective and militant, and has been both widely supported and marginalized.
+One of its founding figures was Theobald Wolfe Tone (1763–1798).

 The modern emergence of nationalism, democracy, and radicalism provided a basis for the movement, with groups forming across the island in hopes of independence.
 Parliamentary defeats provoked uprisings and armed campaigns, quashed by British forces.
 The Easter Rising, an attempted coup that took place in the midst of the First World War, provided popular support for the movement.
 An Irish republic was declared in 1916 and officialized following the Irish War of Independence.
 The Irish Civil War, beginning in 1922 and spurred by the partition of the island, then occurred.

 Republican action, including armed campaigns, continued in the newly-formed state of Northern Ireland, a region of the United Kingdom.
 Tensions in the territory culminated in widespread conflict by 1969.
-This prompted paramilitaries: republicans assembled under the Provisional Irish Republican Army, who waged a campaign against the British state for approximately three decades—the most pronounced and prolonged republican campaign.
+This prompted paramilitaries: republicans assembled under the Provisional Irish Republican Army (PIRA), who waged a campaign against the British state for approximately three decades—the most pronounced and prolonged republican campaign.
 Represented by Sinn Féin, republicans would gradually invest in political action, including the Northern Ireland peace process and the Good Friday Agreement of 1998.
 The PIRA have since decommissioned and republicans have been elected to various echelons of government: those within the movement opposed to this outcome are often referred to as dissident republicans.